i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/passive-monitoring/enable-snmp-traps.md

 * Standard MIBs which use standardized OIDs and which are implemented by numerous manufacturers on their equipment.
 * MIB manufacturers who are specific to each one and often to each equipment model.

-MIB manufacturers can be retrieved from the equipment.
-Centreon allows us to store the definition of SNMP traps in its MariaDB database.
+MIB manufacturers can be retrieved from the equipment. i-Vertix allows us to store the definition of SNMP traps in its MariaDB database.
 The traps can subsequently be linked to passive services via the **Relations** tab of the definition of a service.